jgonzalezdr/CppUMockGen/MANUAL.md

 ### Specific Mocked Parameter / Return Type Override

-A function/parameter specifc override specification is passed on the command line using the `-p` / `--param-override` option.
+An override specification for a paramater or return type of a single function is passed on the command line using the `-p` / `--param-override` option.

 ##### Specific parameter type override